Attendance

 Tardy Accountability Program (TAP)

 All students are expected to be in school and/or in class on time.
-Students are considered tardy after the
+Students are considered tardy after the first (1st) period tardy bell sounds (7:20AM).
+Tardies to school are classified as excused or unexcused according to the state guidelines for absences.
+After seven (7) excused tardies (per semester), medical documentation is required to excuse subsequent tardies.

-Tardiness to school for medical or court appointments will be classified as unexcused until proper
+Tardiness to school for medical or court appointments will be classified as unexcused until proper documentation is received from the physician or office of the court.

 Certificate of Enrollment